junxit/us-congress-bills-112/metadata.md

 - 2011-09-26 — Senate amendment proposed (on the floor): Amendment SA 668 proposed by Senator Reid for Senator Isakson.(consideration: CR S6007)
 - 2011-09-26 — Senate amendment submitted
 - 2011-09-26 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2011-09-27 — Message on Senate action sent to the House.
+- 2011-09-29 — Received in the House.
+- 2011-09-29 — Referred to the House Committee on Foreign Affairs.